qwertie/loyc.net/loyc-trees/index.md

 - To provide a textual representation for compilers' intermediate output at various stages.

 - To form the foundation of "universal" tools that can manipulate the syntax tree of any language that can be converted to and from Loyc trees.
-For example, [LeMP](http://ecsharp.net/lemp) is a tool that, in principle, can add a LISP-style macro processor to any programming language.
+For example, [LeMP](http://ecsharp.net/lemp) is a tool that, in principle, can add a Lisp-style macro processor to any programming language, while [`AbstractTriviaInjector`](https://github.com/qwertie/ecsharp/blob/master/Core/Loyc.Syntax/Parsing/AbstractTriviaInjector.cs) is a general algorithm for reattaching comments and newlines to a syntax tree after they were discarded by a lexer.

 Definition
 ----------